teremterem/serverless-url-shortener/README.md

 ---

-- set up an alert for lambdas to not go over certain runtime threshold to protect from possible inadvertent endless recursion of lambdas (a mistake that is actually not that hard to make but which will cost a lot - google it)
+- set up an alert for lambdas to not go over certain runtime threshold to protect from possible inadvertent endless recursion of lambdas (a mistake that is not that hard to make but which may cost a lot - google it)
 - warm up lambdas? (minor... google it)

 ### Research (extra)